 Thank you for your interest in the proposed Toll 49, Segment 6.
 As noted in your invitation letter, draft project materials are available for agency review below.
 Should you have any questions, please contact the EIS Lead Agency by calling Scott Ford, TxDOT Environmental Affairs Division, at (512) 416-2687.

-We anticipate holding an Agency Scoping Meeting in 2020 in tandem with the Public Scoping Meeting.
+Due to the COVID-19 pandemic, we will delay scheduling the scoping meetings for several months.
 TxDOT and the North East Texas Regional Mobility Authority (NET RMA) continue to monitor public health guidance from the Centers for Disease Control and Prevention (CDC) and the state of Texas regarding large public events.
 You will be sent an invitation when the meetings are scheduled.
 The comment period for agency comments will extend 15 days beyond the Agency Scoping Meeting.
 Agency comments will be requested for submission to the EIS Lead Agency.